Azure/terraform-azurerm-avm-res-cdn-profile/README.md

 ### <a name="input_tags"></a> [tags](#input\_tags)

-Description: Map of tags to assign to the Azure Front Door resource.
+Description: Map of tags to assign to the CDN profile resource.

 Type: `map(string)`